janoPig/HROCH/docs/HROCH.md

-# PHCRegressor
+# SymbolicRegressor

-Symbolic Regressor based on parallel hill climbing algorithm.
+Symbolic regressor based on parallel hill climbing algorithm.
 Unlike genetic programming, no crossover operation is performed.
-Thus, each individual is independent of the others.
+Thus, each individual is independent of the others
 ---

 ## __Parameters__